Josh Carr: Return to Port Adelaide (2009–2010)

 He was drafted at number 2 by the Power in the 2008 Pre-Season Draft and played his 200th AFL game against Carlton in round 20, 2009.

 On 19 July 2010, Carr announced he would retire following Showdown XXIX at AAMI Stadium.
-He ended his career with a 19-point win, marking an impressive 10–0 record in Showdowns.
+He ended his playing career with a 19-point win, marking an impressive 10–0 record in Showdowns.

+Carr played for Port Adelaide in his second tenure for the club from 2009 until 2010 for a total of 19 games and kicked 5 goals.

 Coaching career

 Port Adelaide assistant coach (2011–2015)

-Between 2011 and 2015, Carr served as an assistant coach for Port Adelaide under senior coaches Matthew Primus and Ken Hinkley.
+Between 2011 and 2015, Carr served as an assistant coach for Port Adelaide under senior coaches Matthew Primus, Garry Hocking and Ken Hinkley.

 North Adelaide Football Club senior coach (SANFL) (2016–2019)

 Between 2016 and 2019, he served as senior coach of the North Adelaide Roosters in the SANFL, guiding the club to the premiership in 2018.
 A premiership marred by a 19 man saga with Woodville West Torrens the week before which resulted in his team losing 4 points and North Adelaide paying a $10,000 fine.